phucdoitoan/Object-Detection_YOLO/README.md

   </tr>
 </table>

 #### The model, training and testing is presented in jupyter notebook with check-point model saving for training on google colab's GPUs.
-But it is straightforward to reorgaize as Python modules and run on local GPU servers.
+But it is straightforward to reorganize as Python modules and run on local GPU servers.

 #### Results:
 * Mean IoU: 0.79